dvanherten/talk-swagger-lightning/README.md

-# talk-swagger-lightning
+# Lightning Talk - Swagger

-Sample application using Swagger
+Demo application used during a short 10-minute talk at the Mississauga .NET User Group.